jaylim13/JaydenLimPortfolio/README.md

 # DracoJimmers
-This project will serve as a digital extended resume for me to showcase my qualities to the world.
+This project will serve as progress tracking app for me to document and graphically display my physical aptitude progression.